TankerHQ/spec/blocks_verification.md

 Server-side verifications:

-- The user_id must not already exist on the Trustchain
+- The user_id must not already exist on the Trustchain (in case of a first device)
 - The device public signature and encryption key must be unique

 ### DeviceCreation v2